 That’s why I’m instituting a school lunch meal plan.
 If I don’t know what I’m doing, I end up furiously scouring the pantry and fridge to create too many “picnic style” lunches.
 An odd mix of whatever fruits, veggies, and protein we have available tossed into their litterless lunch gear.
 Or I revert to bagels and cream cheese.
 My kids would eat these every day.
 For real.

 With both our boys in full-day school this fall, I’ve got to take control.
 The main portion of their lunch is where I struggle the most.
 So when I partnered with Funkins to create a litterless lunch post, I was inspired to make this year’s lunches the best!
-Their reusable eco-friendly cloth napkins are a great addition to my kids litterless lunch gear.
+Their reusable eco-friendly cloth napkins are a great addition to my children’s litterless lunch gear.
 Funkins help makes my commitment to be paper-towel free even easier.

 To get some inspiration, I invited a few friends over for a picnic style get-together to discuss our favourite litterless lunch ideas.
 The Funkins napkins doubled as our plates.
-You can see what we were up to over on Instagram.

 Mondays: Mini-Salad.
 Greens paired with seeds (pumpkin or hemp), and fruits or vegetables.
 I’ll usually skip the dressing by adding juicy fruits or vegetables, or feta cheese on occasion.